 How to Check Yourself for Diastasis Recti

 OK now that you understand when to check, and what you are checking for, let’s discuss how to perform the test.
 Watch the video for an overview, and see the bullet points below, which summarize the key steps.
-If you are a fitness professional looking for guidance on how to assess your clients, please see Checking a Client for DR.
+If you are a fitness professional looking for guidance on how to assess your clients, please see How to Check a Client for DR.

-- Assess with exhale + 1” head lift: After you’ve performed the at-rest check, take a big inhale and, on the exhale, lift your head only about an inch off the ground.
-Begin to walk your fingers slowly down your midline – just as you did with the at-rest check – while you continue to exhale.
-If you run out of breath, just come down and rest, then take another breath and repeat.
-As you walk your fingers down, assess for width and depth.
+3. Check with a 1 inch head lift: After you’ve performed the at-rest check, take a big inhale and, on the exhale, lift your head only about an inch off the ground.
+Begin to walk your fingers slowly down your midline – just as you did with the at-rest check – continuing to exhale.
+Take a rest whenever you need it, then exhale to lift your head again.
+Continue to check all the way down until 2 inches below your belly button.
+As you walk your fingers down, you’re checking for two things:

 Tips for Improving Your Testing Accuracy